MelkorBalrog/AutoML/README.md

 ## Version History
+- 0.2.65 - Always paste to the focused governance diagram and show focused tab details in the status bar.
+- 0.2.64 - Fix paste so governance diagrams honor the currently focused tab.
+- 0.2.63 - Ensure governance diagram clipboard uses focused tab for copy, cut and paste.
 - 0.2.62 - Move PMHF calculation to FTA menu, move PAL calculation to PAA menu and remove Process menu.
 - 0.2.61 - Fix parent-node resolution and enable FTA/CTA node creation when PAA mode is active.
 - 0.2.60 - Allow adding FTA and CTA nodes regardless of active work product mode.